-Camden may use a School Attendance Order to ensure parents have applied to schools and are maintaining their attendance.
+Camden may use a School Attendance Order to ensure parents have applied to schools.
 Legal action may also be taken by the Pupil Attendance Service will take action against parents where there is an issue of non-attendance for a child who is registered on a school roll.
-Legal action such as a fixed penalty notice will be issued by the Pupil Attendance Service (PAS) in line with the policy set out in the Penalty Notice Protocol.
+Legal action such as a fixed penalty notice will be issued by the Pupil Attendance Service (PAS) in line with the policy set out in the Penalty Notice and Enforcement Protocol.